-There is also provision for individual modules of the programme to be studied on a standalone basis, with the exception of the Project module.
+There is also provision for individual modules of the programme to be studied on a standalone basis, with the exception of the Project (GEM500) module.
 Students may take one module (30 credits) on a stand-alone basis without being registered for the PGCert, PGDip or MSc.
-One module (30 credits) may be counted as credit towards a related qualification.
-Neither progression nor credit is automatic.